What is the difference between CLT and glulam?

 A product with multiple purposes

-CLT and glulam differ in the ways that they are used in a building.
-CLT is used for surfaces such as walls, floors, and floor separation.
-Glulam is primarily used for the loadbearing frame in a building such as rafters, beams, or columns.
+CLT is used for walls, floors, and floor separation.
+Glulam is primarily used for the loadbearing frame in a building such as beams, or columns.

 CLT

-In a Kallesoe Machinery press various kinds of glulam beams can be made – depending on what type of beam is needed.
-Smaller glulam beams for construction work or frame wood can be made on our solutions like this.
-Presses for longer and thicker glulam beams can be found here.
+Our Kallesoe press is capable of producing various types of glulam beams, depending on project requirements.
+Smaller glulam beams suitable for construction or framing purposes can be manufactured using solutions like these, while presses for longer and thicker glulam beams are available here.

-If you want to hear more about a system solution that is tailored to your production and product needs, feel free to contact us.
+If you’re interested in learning more about a tailored system solution to meet your production and product requirements, don’t hesitate to contact us.

 Read more